-PSY101: General Psychology and MAT025: Prealgebra or MATO11: Mathematical Reasoning and Problem Solving or satisfactory basic skills assessment score
+PSY101: General Psychology or SOC106: Principles of Sociology or CRJ100: Introduction to Criminal Justice or ECO101: Macroeconomics or ECO102: Microeconomics, and MAT025: Prealgebra or MAT011: Mathematical Reasoning and Problem Solving or satisfactory basic skills assessment score

-PSY217: Behavioral and Social Science Statistics with SPSS
+PSY217 : Behavioral and Social Science Statistics

-This course introduces students to the foundational concepts and applications of statistics in social sciences, emphasizing practical skills in data analysis using SPSS (Statistical Package for the Social Sciences).
+This course introduces students to the foundational concepts and applications of statistics in social sciences, emphasizing practical skills in data analysis using a statistical software package such as SPSS (Statistical Package for the Social Sciences).
 Designed for undergraduates with minimal background in research methodology, the course covers the entire research process from data collection to analysis and reporting.
-Through a combination of lectures, hands-on SPSS sessions, and collaborative projects, students will learn to conduct and interpret descriptive and inferential statistical analyses, understand the principles of sampling and data collection, and apply these skills to real-world social science research questions.
-By the end of the course, students will be proficient in using SPSS to analyze data and will be prepared to undertake their own research projects.
+Through a combination of lectures, hands-on sessions with statistical software, and collaborative projects, students will learn to conduct and interpret descriptive and inferential statistical analyses, understand the principles of sampling and data collection, and apply these skills to real-world social science research questions.
+By the end of the course, students will be proficient in using statistical software to analyze data and will be prepared to undertake their own research projects.
 This course is ideal for undergraduate students in the social sciences, including but not limited to sociology, psychology, political science, economics, and education, who seek to gain practical skills in statistical analysis.
+Credits 3